 - Under the base of your big toe

 What is FHL Tenosynovitis?

-FHL Tenosynovitis is a condition where inflammation or swelling occurs to the sheath through which the FHL tendon passes.
-Often the terms FHL tendinopathy and tenosynovitis are used interchangeably.
-The two conditions often occur together.
+FHL Tenosynovitis is inflammation or swelling that occurs to the sheath through which the FHL tendon passes.
+Often the terms FHL tendinopathy and tenosynovitis are used interchangeably, and the two conditions often occur together.